MontoyaAndres/api-crud-challenge/README.md

 npm run dev
 ```

-You can access to the api in the endpoing `http://localhost:8080/docs` or you can use the production-ready instance of the challenge, which is: `https://api-crud-challenge.fly.dev/docs`
+You can access to the api in the endpoint `http://localhost:8080/docs` or you can use the production-ready instance of the challenge, which is: `https://api-crud-challenge.fly.dev/docs`

 ## Thank you :)